terralang/terra/api.md

 Types
 -----

 Type objects are first-class Lua values that represent the types of Terra objects.
 Terra's built-in type system closely resembles that of low-level languages like C.  Type constructors are valid Lua expressions.
-To support recursive types like linked lists, [Struct](#structs) can be declared before their members and methods are fully specified.When a struct is declared but not defined, it is _incomplete_ and cannot be used as value.
+To support recursive types like linked lists, [structs](#exotypes_structs) can be declared before their members and methods are fully specified.
+When a struct is declared but not defined, it is _incomplete_ and cannot be used as value.
 However, pointers to incomplete types can be used as long as no pointer arithmetic is required.
 A type will become _complete_ when it needs to be fully specified (e.g. we are using it in a compiled function, or we want to allocate a global variable with the type).
 At this point a full definition for the type must be available.

 ---